EnviroDIY/ModularSensors/docs/Further-Reading/Sleep-Configurations.md

 - 18, 19, 20, 21, 22, 25, 26, 27, 28, 29, 30,
 - 31, 32, 33, 38, 39, 42, 43, 44, 45, 46, 47

-@see [The SAMD clock file](@ref samd51_clock_other_libraries) for a list of which peripherals each of these numbers pertain to.
+See [The SAMD clock file](@ref samd51_clock_other_libraries) for a list of which peripherals each of these numbers pertain to.

 ### Steps in Putting an SAMD51 board to sleep<!--! {#sleep_fxn_samd51} -->

-After completing the [steps for putting all boards to sleep](#steps-for-putting-all-boards-to-sleep) SAMD51 boards finish their bedtime routine with these steps.
+After completing the [steps for putting all boards to sleep](#steps-for-putting-all-boards-to-sleep), SAMD51 boards finish their bedtime routine with these steps:

 - Detach any USB devices (ie, the built in USB drivers for communication with a PC)
   - This is skipped if the TinyUSB library is called for some reason.